daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to navigate the publication using the Table of Contents.
+#### The user must be able to navigate the publication using the Table of Contents

 When displaying the table of contents, the focus must be on the entry that matches the user\'s current reading position.
 If the publication's